Mini Chicago Style Hot Dogs

 Perfect mini Chicago style dogs perfect for your next party.

-What you will need to make the Mini Chicago Style Hot Dogs is the following:
+Here is what you will need to make the Mini Chicago Style Hot Dogs is the following.

 The only special equipment you will need to make these Mini Chicago Style Hot Dogs is: